The Lego Ninjago Movie: Box office

 The Lego Ninjago Movie grossed $59.3 million in the United States and Canada, and $63.8 million in other territories, for a worldwide total of $123 million against a $70 million budget.

 In North America, the film was released alongside Kingsman: The Golden Circle and Friend Request.
 Various tracking services had the film projected to gross anywhere from $27–44 million from 4,047 theaters in its opening weekend.
 After making $5.8 million on its first day, weekend projections were lowered to $21 million.
-It ended up debuting to $21.2 million, finishing third at the box office and ranking as the lowest opening of the Lego franchise by over 50%.
+It ended up debuting to $21.2 million, finishing third at the box office below It and Kingsman: The Golden Circle, and ranking as the lowest opening of the Lego franchise by over 50%.